 She earned the PhD of Media Arts and Sciences from the Massachusetts Institute of Technology in 1991 and the Master of Science in Visual Studies from MIT in 1986.
-She has served MIT's Program in Media Arts and Sciences as a Lecturer and as a Presidential Nominee on the MIT Corporation Visiting Committee.
+Dr. Strohecker has served MIT's Program in Media Arts and Sciences as a Lecturer and as a Presidential Nominee on the MIT Corporation Visiting Committee.

-Her awards also include Fellowships with the Artists Foundation of the Massachusetts Council for the Arts and Humanities, the US National Endowment for the Arts, and the Harvard University Graduate School of Design.
+Her collaborative work in interactive media tools and methods has resulted in four US patents.
+Her awards also include Fellowships with the Massachusetts Council for the Arts and Humanities, the US National Endowment for the Arts, and the Harvard Graduate School of Design.

 For further information, see the current vita.